smarter-sh/smarter/docs/source/index.rst

    :alt: AGPL-3 License

-The Smarter Project is a cloud-native :doc:`platform <smarter-platform>` and :doc:`developer framework <smarter-framework>` for building, deploying, and managing AI applications.
-Using declarative :doc:`Smarter Manifests <smarter-framework/smarter-manifests>`, developers can define :doc:`AI resources <smarter-resources>`, :doc:`prompts <smarter-resources/smarter-prompt>`, workflows, :doc:`agents <smarter-resources/smarter-llm_client>`, :doc:`APIs <smarter-framework/smarter-api>`, and :doc:`integrations <smarter-resources/smarter-connection>` as version-controlled infrastructure, enabling repeatable deployments, governance, and lifecycle management across environments.
+The Smarter Project is an open source, cloud-native :doc:`platform <smarter-platform>` and :doc:`developer framework <smarter-framework>` for building, deploying, and governing AI applications.
+It runs wherever you do — a single `Docker <https://hub.docker.com/r/mcdaniel0073/smarter>`_ container to get started, or natively on `Kubernetes <https://kubernetes.io/>`_ via the `Smarter Helm chart <https://artifacthub.io/packages/helm/project-smarter/smarter>`_ for production.
+There's no managed-service dependency and no vendor lock-in: you own the deployment, the data, and the infrastructure it runs on.

-At the center of the platform is :doc:`declarative AI <smarter-resources>` resource management.
-Rather than manually configuring providers, prompts, APIs, databases, workflows, and deployment settings across multiple systems, developers describe their desired state in :doc:`YAML manifests <smarter-framework/smarter-manifests>`.
-Smarter handles resource provisioning, dependency management, versioning, governance, security, budget controls, and lifecycle operations, allowing teams to focus on building solutions instead of managing infrastructure, budgets, and operations.
+Every capability in Smarter — from calling a model, to running a tool, to storing a credential — is expressed as a declarative :doc:`Resource <smarter-resources>`, and every Resource is created and managed the same way: by applying a :doc:`Smarter Manifest (SAM) <smarter-framework/smarter-manifests>`, a plain `YAML <https://en.wikipedia.org/wiki/YAML>`__ file that declares its desired state.
+There's no resource-specific SDK to learn and no separate API convention to memorize — an :doc:`Account <smarter-resources/smarter-account>`, a :doc:`Secret <smarter-resources/smarter-secret>`, an :doc:`LLMClient <smarter-resources/smarter-llm_client>`, an :doc:`Orchestrator <smarter-resources/smarter-orchestrator>` coordinating a multi-agent workflow, a :doc:`Plugin <smarter-resources/smarter-plugin>` reaching into an external database — all of it is created, versioned, diffed, and reviewed like any other infrastructure-as-code.
+Because SAM files are plain, human-readable YAML, they can be understood by non-developers — business analysts and product managers — not just by the engineers who apply them.

+Resources compose into four layers — Access & Governance, Model Connectivity, Extensibility & Trust, and Conversation (see the full :doc:`Resource Reference <smarter-resources>`) — so a single :doc:`Prompt <smarter-resources/smarter-prompt>` can be traced end to end: back through the guardrail checks, tool calls, and model connection that produced it, back through any :doc:`Orchestrator <smarter-resources/smarter-orchestrator>` run that coordinated it, to the account and budget that authorized it in the first place.
+This layered, fully auditable design is what lets Smarter scale from a single AI assistant to large, governed, multi-agent applications without changing how you work with it.

 The project combines three complementary capabilities.
-The :doc:`Smarter Platform <smarter-platform>` provides :doc:`authoring & administration <smarter-platform/smarter-web-console>`, deployment, operations, and governance. :doc:`Smarter Resources <smarter-resources>` define the building blocks of AI applications, including :doc:`LLM providers <smarter-resources/smarter-provider>`, :doc:`prompts <smarter-resources/smarter-prompt>`, :doc:`agents <smarter-resources/smarter-llm_client>`, :doc:`plugins <smarter-resources/smarter-plugin>`, :doc:`connections <smarter-resources/smarter-connection>`,
+The :doc:`Smarter Platform <smarter-platform>` provides :doc:`authoring & administration <smarter-platform/smarter-web-console>`, deployment, operations, and governance. :doc:`Smarter Resources <smarter-resources>` define the building blocks of AI applications, including :doc:`LLM providers <smarter-resources/smarter-provider>`, :doc:`prompts <smarter-resources/smarter-prompt>`, :doc:`agents <smarter-resources/smarter-llm_client>`, :doc:`orchestrators <smarter-resources/smarter-orchestrator>`, :doc:`plugins <smarter-resources/smarter-plugin>`,
-:doc:`secrets <smarter-resources/smarter-secret>`, workflows, vectorstores,
+:doc:`connections <smarter-resources/smarter-connection>`, :doc:`secrets <smarter-resources/smarter-secret>`,
-and :doc:`integrations <smarter-resources/smarter-connection>`.
+vectorstores, and :doc:`integrations <smarter-resources/smarter-connection>`.
 The
-:doc:`Smarter Development Framework <smarter-framework>` provides APIs, `SDKs <https://github.com/smarter-sh/smarter-python>`_, :doc:`command-line tools <smarter-platform/cli>`, :doc:`React components <smarter-framework/developer-reference/react-integration>`,
-and :doc:`developer tooling <smarter-framework/developer-reference>` for building
-enterprise AI applications on top of the platform.
+:doc:`Smarter Development Framework <smarter-framework>` — the same framework Smarter itself is built on and ships as open source — provides APIs, `SDKs <https://github.com/smarter-sh/smarter-python>`_, :doc:`command-line tools <smarter-platform/cli>`, :doc:`React components <smarter-framework/developer-reference/react-integration>`, and :doc:`developer tooling <smarter-framework/developer-reference>` for building enterprise AI applications on top of the platform.